 Kids under the age of 10 are not allowed to be unsupervised and you are not allowed to bring diving gear or flotation toys without permission from a pool attendant.
 Shampoo is not necessary to bring along.
 The floating soap they have is made for hair too.

 While you travel around Iceland in your rental car you are bound to come across many swimming pools, hot springs and tubs so have your gear ready, you want to use it here, all year around.
-However, there is one little detail to have in mind, if there is a hail storm, you might want to reconsider to enter the pool while that is going on for that hurts, really does.. lol… but they never last for long so just wait it out and you will be fine!
+However, there is one little detail to have in mind, if there is a hail storm, you might want to reconsider to enter the pool while that is going on as that hurts, but they never last for long so just wait it out and you will be fine!

 Happy swimming! #GoIceland